hadley/adv-r/OO-essentials.md

 print(mod)
 ```

-If you've used other object oriented languages, this probably makes you feel a little queasy.
-Surprisingly, this doesn't cause many problems: while you _can_ change the type of an object, you never should.
+If you've used other object oriented languages, this probably makes you feel queasy.
+But surprisingly, this flexibility causes few problems: while you _can_ change the type of an object, you never should.
 R doesn't protect you from yourself: you can easily shoot yourself in the foot, but if you don't aim the gun at your foot and pull the trigger, you won't have a problem.

 You can determine the class of any object using `class(x)`, and check if an object inherits from a specific class using `inherits(x, "classname")`.
 The class of an S3 object can be a vector, which describes behaviour from most specific to least specific.
 For example, the class of the `glm()` object is `c("glm", "lm")` indicating that it inherits behaviour from `"lm"`.

 ### Method dispatch

-Method dispatch in S3 is relatively simple, and most of the components are described above.
+Method dispatch in S3 is relatively simple.
 S3 generics look at the class of one argument, usually the first (if not, it will be listed as the second argument to `UseMethod()`).
-If `x` had more than one class, e.g. `c("foo","bar")`, `UseMethod` would look for `mean.foo` and if not found, it would then look for `mean.bar`.
+If `x` has more than one class, e.g. `c("foo","bar")`, `UseMethod` would look for `mean.foo` and if not found, it would then look for `mean.bar`.
 As a final fallback, `UseMethod` will look for a default method, `mean.default`, and if that doesn't exist it will raise an error.
 The same approach applies regardless of how many classes an object has:

 ```R
 # An object with 26 classes, from "a" to "z"